PJSC LSR Group: Date and agenda of the Board of Directors meeting

 DJ PJSC LSR Group: Date and agenda of the Board of Directors meeting

-PJSC LSR Group (LSRG) PJSC LSR Group: Date and agenda of the Board of Directors meeting 19-March-2021 / 14:51 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. =---------------------------------------------------------------------------------------------------------------------- Date and agenda of the Board of Directors meeting St. Petersburg, Russia - 19 March 2021 - PJSC LSR Group ("LSR" or the "Company") (LSE: LSRG; MOEX: LSRG), one of the leading real estate developers and building materials producers in Russia, today announces that a meeting of its Board of Directors will be held on 22 March 2021.
+PJSC LSR Group (LSRG) PJSC LSR Group: Date and agenda of the Board of Directors meeting 26-March-2021 / 07:30 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. =---------------------------------------------------------------------------------------------------------------------- Date and agenda of the Board of Directors meeting St. Petersburg, Russia - 26 March 2021 - PJSC LSR Group ("LSR" or the "Company") (LSE: LSRG; MOEX: LSRG), one of the leading real estate developers and building materials producers in Russia, today announces that a meeting of its Board of Directors will be held on 26 March 2021.
 The agenda for the Board of Directors meeting comprises the following matters: 1.
-Review the Company's 2020 financial statements.
-2. Review of the KPMG management letter.
-3. Discussion of the issues in accordance with the requirements of ISA 260, "Communication with those Charged with Governance".
-4. Review of the results of the Long-Term Motivation Programme for senior management in 2020.
-5. Assessment of the risk management and internal control system of the Company.
-6. Monitoring and control over the reliability and efficiency of the Company's corporate governance system.
-7. Review of the performance evaluation results of the Board of Directors, the Company's executive bodies and key senior management.
-8. Compliance with the information policy of the Company.
-9. Review of the reports on the Board of Directors committees' performance in 2020.
-10. Approval of transactions in accordance with the Articles of Association of the Company.
+Review of the Company's 2020 financial statements prepared in accordance with Russian Accounting Standards (RAS).
+2. Recommendations on the distribution of the Company's profit for 2020.
+3. Recommendation on the approval of external auditors for IFRS and RAS financial reporting in 2021, as well as their remuneration.
+4. Review of professional qualifications, independence, the absence of a conflict of interests and business reputation of all candidates nominated to the Board of Directors.
+5. Convening of the Annual General Meeting of shareholders.
+6. Approval of the agenda for the Annual General Meeting.
+7. Approval of the procedures for notifying the persons entitled to participate in the Annual General Meeting about the Company's Annual General Meeting.
+8. Approval of the list of materials to be provided to the persons entitled to participate in the Annual General Meeting of Shareholders in preparation for the Company's Annual General Meeting of shareholders.
+9. Approval of the form and content of the voting ballots for the Company's Annual General Meeting of shareholders, and definition of the wording on the decisions on the Annual General Meeting agenda items that shall be submitted electronically (as electronic documents) to nominee shareholders indicated in the Register.
+10. Approval of Chairman and Secretary of the Company's Annual General Meeting of shareholders.
+11. Preliminary approval of the Company's annual report for 2020.
+12. Review of the Board of Director's report on the Board's position regarding the items on the agenda for the Company's Annual General Meeting.
+13. Approval of the report on related-party transactions during the reporting year.
 For more information please contact: Investor Relations Igor Tsoy Managing Director Media Relations LSR Group Press Service Maria Rybina E-mail: press@lsrgroup.ru Head of Investor Relations E-mail: IR@lsrgroup.ru

 About LSR Group:

-In accordance with its audited IFRS consolidated financial statements for 2019, LSR Group reported revenue of RUB110.4 billion, Adjusted EBITDA of RUB21.0 billion and Net Profit of RUB7.5 billion.
+In accordance with its audited IFRS consolidated financial statements for 2020, LSR Group reported revenue of RUB 118.1 billion, Adjusted EBITDA of RUB 27.4 billion and Net Profit of RUB 12.0 billion.

 Ordinary shares of the Company are traded on the Moscow Exchange (MOEX: LSRG) and GDRs representing its ordinary shares are traded on the London Stock Exchange (LSE: LSRG).